Stanley Matthews: Style of play

 Franz Beckenbauer said that the speed and skill Matthews possessed meant that "almost no one in the game could stop him".
 John Charles noted that "he was the best crosser I've ever seen – and he had to contend with the old heavy ball".
-Johnny Giles said that "he had everything – good close control, great dribbling ability and he was lightning quick.
+Johnny Giles said that "he had everything – good close control, great dribbling ability.
+He was lightning quick.
 He was also an intelligent player, who knew how to pass the ball".
 Despite his great talents, he rarely tackled opponents and was not adept at heading the ball or using his left foot.

-An outside right, before 1937–38 he had scored 43 goals in four seasons, and full-backs began to mark him more tightly; because of this he decided to drop deeper to collect the ball and aim to play pinpoint crosses as opposed to going for glory himself.
-Though he would never again score more than six goals in a season, this made him more an effective team player and a greater threat to the opposition.
+An outside right, before 1937–38 he had scored 43 goals in four seasons, and full-backs began to mark him more tightly; because of this, he decided to drop deeper to collect the ball and aim to play pinpoint crosses as opposed to going for glory himself.
+Though he would never again score more than six goals in a season, this made him a more effective team player and a greater threat to the opposition.

-His daughter Jean Gough told how Matthews would wear lead in his shoes walking to the ground, so that "when he put his football boots on they felt like ballerina shoes."
+His daughter Jean Gough told how Matthews would wear lead in his shoes walking to the ground so that "when he put his football boots on, they felt like ballerina shoes."
 Having trained to a level of fitness few other players would reach, by the mid-1950s he was able to cut back on his intense training as his level of fitness was by then ingrained in his body.
 He never smoked; instead, he was very conscious of every item of food and drink he consumed, and he maintained a rigid daily training regime from childhood up until his old age.
 In an interview with the FA he said, "I had some very good advice and started to eat more salads and fruit, and every Monday I had no food.
 Just one day, on a Monday, but I felt better."
 The only time he knowingly consumed alcohol was when drinking champagne out of the FA Cup in 1953.